Table of Contents

 Trunk Decisions

 These are foundational decisions that could significantly impact the business.
-Like damaging the trunk of a tree, a poor choice here has lasting consequences.
+Like damaging the trunk of a tree, a poor decision at this level can have long-lasting consequences.

 Root Decisions